HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Introduction

 To alleviate some of the downsides and difficulties with taking a direct acoustic measurement of a spatially dense HRTF, HRTF spatial upsampling has emerged as a promising alternative approach~\cite{siripornpitak2022spatial,zhao2025head}.
 It aims to reconstruct high-resolution HRTFs from a sparse set of acoustic measurements, significantly reducing the number of required sampling points.
 By leveraging spatial correlations and the underlying structure in HRTF data, upsampling methods enable efficient personalization while reducing measurement time and hardware needs.

-HRTF spatial upsampling techniques are commonly divided into algorithmic and learning-based approaches.
-Algorithmic approaches estimate HRTFs at new source positions through interpolation, typically by combining existing measurements or basis functions derived from them~\cite{bau2022estimation,zhang2021individualized}.
-However, their performance degrades significantly in conditions when only a sparse measurement is available, as they rely heavily on dense and evenly distributed input data.
+HRTF spatial upsampling techniques are commonly divided into interpolation and learning-based approaches.
+Interpolation-based approaches estimate HRTFs at new source positions by combining existing measurements, for example through weighted sums of measured impulse responses or by representing the HRTF field using continuous spatial basis functions such as spherical harmonics (SH)~\cite{bau2022estimation,zhang2021individualized}.
+However, their performance degrades significantly when only sparse measurements are available, as they rely heavily on dense, evenly distributed input data.
 These approaches are also based on fixed mathematical assumptions, such as smoothness or symmetry, which may not accurately capture the complex, subject-specific variations in real HRTFs.
-These limitations have motivated the development of machine learning (ML) approaches - including supervised learning using morphological features~\cite{fernandez2023prediction,mccarthy2025machine}, neural networks trained on spatial HRTF data~\cite{masuyama2025retrieval,ko2023prtfnet,lu2025deep}, and generative models that synthesize personalized HRTFs from sparse measurements~\cite{hogg2024hrtf,xia2023upmix,niu2025head}.
+These limitations have motivated the development of machine learning (ML) approaches - including supervised learning using morphological features~\cite{fernandez2023prediction,mccarthy2025machine}, neural networks trained on spatial HRTF data~\cite{masuyama2025retrieval,ko2023prtfnet,lu2025deep}, perception-aware personalization in the spherical harmonic domain~\cite{zheng2026perceptual}, and generative models that synthesize individual HRTFs from sparse measurements~\cite{hogg2024hrtf,xia2023upmix,niu2025head}.
 Such approaches demonstrate better generalization and reconstruction quality, especially under sparse sampling conditions.
 However, they typically require large amounts of high-resolution training data and may struggle to generalize to unseen listeners.
+On the matter of data availability, at the time of writing, there are approximately 15 HRTF datasets openly available online~\cite{sofa_freefield_databases}, each comprising between 30 and 300 separate individuals.
+There is, however, significant evidence that data from different datasets are clearly distinguishable~\cite{pauwels2023relevance,daugintis2025listener}, due to the nature of the measurement system and procedure, and therefore attention should be paid when using multiple datasets for training.